 Teaching in Year 10 continues with the new Edexcel Linear Syllabus A course that has been commenced in Year 9.
 The intention is that students will be entered for the Higher Tier in June of Year 11, for which Grades 9 to 4 can be awarded.
-Following the Year 10 examinations and for the start of Year 11, some students will be placed in a set designed for revision of Grades 4-6 material that will allow for the best performance in the January Year 11 mock examinations.
-However, after this any student for whom Higher Tier is no longer deemed to be a sensible route will be entered for the Foundation Tier papers in June of Year 11, for which Grades 5 to 1 can be awarded.
+Following the Year 10 examinations and for the start of Year 11, some students will be placed in a set designed for revision of Grades 4-6 material that will allow for the best performance in November's Year 11 Preparation Examinations.
+However, after this any student for whom Higher Tier is no longer deemed to be a sensible route will be advised to allow herself to be entered for the Foundation Tier papers in June of Year 11, for which Grades 5 to 1 can be awarded.

-The appropriate set is considered for each student at all times but primarily after the Year 9, Year 10 and Year 11 mock examinations.
+The appropriate set is considered for each student at all times but primarily after the Year 9, Year 10 and Year 11 Preparation Examinations.
 However, in order to help with students' final revision, classes may be set again in the final weeks after the course content has been finished and before Home Study begins.